glenw83/glenw83.github.io/_pages/about.md

 My PhD work was on fourth-order geometric evolution equations.
 After my PhD, I was awarded an Alexander von Humboldt Research Fellowship to be taken at the Otto von Guericke Universitaet Magdeburg, with Prof. Dr. Hans-Christoph Grunau.
 After this, I started at the University of Wollongong.
-I have been awarded an ARC Discovery Project, a biennien Peter Schwerdtfeger award, and an AustMS Early Career Teaching Excellence award.
+I have been awarded an [ARC Discovery Project](https://researchdata.edu.au/discovery-projects-grant-id-dp150100375/617672), a biennial [Peter Schwerdtfeger award](https://www.humboldtaustralia.org.au/aavhf-award-winners/), and an [AustMS Early Career Teaching Excellence award](https://austms.org.au/awards-grants/awards/the-teaching-excellence-awards/the-2018-early-career-teaching-excellence-award/).

 Since my PhD work, my interests have expanded to include (the numbers in brackets refer to papers or preprints in my [list of publications](https://glenw83.github.io/assets/pdf/refs.pdf):